melnychukvitaliy/saltstack-example/README.md

 # saltstack-example
-An Example how to use saltstack with dockers
+Example of how to use saltstack with dockers